gvwilson/thirdbit/src/fiction/santas/index.md

 The reindeer slowly turned its head to look at him, which immediately replaced the robots' earlier laughter as the creepiest thing that had happened recently.
-"Then I will program your replacements to do what you cannot," it said.
+"Then I will program your replacements to do what you cannot."

 The reindeers eyes dimmed.
 Gran-Granna Tumbly sighed.
 "I hate it when it does that," she grumbled.
-"There was one time when the kettle had just boiled and I was just about to make a pot.
+"There was one time when the kettle had boiled and I was just about to make a pot.
 Nearly scalded myself."

 Captain Abacus jerked her chin at the reindeer.